-Once you realize how simple it can be, you will realize that focusing on heuristics is the most underutilized traffic-boosters around—especially for hotel and travel professionals.
+Once you realize how simple it can be, you will realize that focusing on heuristics is the most underutilized traffic-booster around—especially for hotel and travel professionals.

 With the long booking times and consideration, you better believe that travel has some specific heuristics that you might benefit from.

-This thought process doesn’t appear to be very unique (many of you might think that this is a perfectly logical chain of thought, I know I have), but what is significant is that we made those decisions in a matter of seconds, without thorough consultation of the facts (perhaps eating certain foods or sleeping longer would boost energy levels, and the plans could have been followed through with.
-Furthermore, perhaps the assignment won’t be very difficult after all, and won’t affect energy levels).
+This thought process doesn’t appear to be unique (many of you might think that this is a perfectly logical chain of thought, I know I have), but what is significant is that we made those decisions in a matter of seconds.
+We did this without thorough consultation of the facts (perhaps eating certain foods or sleeping longer would boost energy levels, and the plans could have been followed through with.
+Furthermore, maybe the assignment won’t be complicated after all, and won’t affect energy levels).

 Are you seeing where I am going with this?
-In relation to the shockingly competitive website marketing landscape of today, heuristics can provide hoteliers with the ability to get a leg up on the competition by excelling in appealing to customers’ instantaneous thought processes and decisions.
+Concerning the shockingly competitive website marketing landscape of today, heuristics can provide hoteliers with the ability to get a leg up on the competition by excelling in appealing to customers’ immediate thought processes and decisions.